DCFP Staff have recently attended the following conferences:

 - Amanda Black recently presented at the American Meteorological Society 22nd Conference on Atmospheric and Oceanic Fluid Dynamics in Portland, Maine at the end of June.
 Amanda’s presentation was titled: “Effects of Diurnal Cycle Mode Intensification on Warm Season Precipitation Trends over the U.S. Corn Belt”.

 - Amanda will also be presenting at the American Geophysical Union 2019 Fall Meeting in San Francisco in December.
-My presentation will be titled: “A Dynamically-Based Investigation of Australian Northwest Cloudbands and their Relationship to Atmospheric Rivers and Heavy Precipitation”.
+Her presentation will be titled: “A Dynamically-Based Investigation of Australian Northwest Cloudbands and their Relationship to Atmospheric Rivers and Heavy Precipitation”.

 - Doug Richardson and Dougie Squire presented posters at the 14th International Meeting on Statistical Climatology in Toulouse in June.
 This meeting is held roughly every three years to facilitate communication and interaction between the climate and statistics communities, and to promote good statistical practice in climate science.
 Doug presented a weather pattern approach to forecasting UK precipitation that is more skillful than other conventional approaches in winter and autumn.
 Dougie presented a systematic assessment of artificial skill in forecasts of the El-Nino—Southern Oscillation.